Power Rankings: Top 10 TV Shows of 2025 (Updated Monthly)

 Genre: Medical Drama

-About: The Pitt is a gripping and realistic portrayal of life in an emergency room.
+About: Is it January yet?
+That’s when we get more of The Pitt.
 Set during a single 15-hour shift, each episode unfolds in real-time, immersing viewers in the chaos and emotional toll faced by healthcare workers.
 Noah Wyle shines as Dr. Michael Rabinavitch, a seasoned ER doctor still grappling with PTSD from the pandemic.

 Why?
 For those of you of a certain age, this show gives you everything ER did and more.